VFPX/VFPXDeployment/InstalledFiles/Apps/VFPXDeployment/VFPXTemplate/docs/README.md

 # {APPNAME}

-ThorUpdater for project {APPNAME}
+docs for project {APPNAME}

-This folder contains the deployment of this project to be used by Thor.
+This folder contains the documentation of this project.